bundschuhlab/PublicationScripts/WoundEdgeHypermethylation/README.md

 ## Sorting

-The script sorting.py takes a list of differentially expressed genes as reported by DESeq2, filters for those with a baseMean of at least 10 and sorts the list by baseMean.
+The script `sorting.py` takes a list of differentially expressed genes as reported by DESeq2, filters for those with a baseMean of at least 10 and sorts the list by baseMean.

 The demo is run via

-    python sorting.py sorting_in.csv sorting_out.txt
+    python sorting.py sorting_in.tsv sorting_out.txt

-It runs in fractions of a second and should create the output file sorting_out_expected.txt.
-Running it on any other data file is done by replacing sorting_in.dat by the name of the input file to be processed.
+It runs in fractions of a second and should create the output file `sorting_out_expected.txt`.
+Running it on any other data file is done by replacing `sorting_in.dat` by the name of the input file to be processed.

+## Comparing

+The script `comparing.py` takes a list of differentially expressed genes as reported by DESeq2 and a list of differentially methylated genes as reported from PrEMeR-CG and extracts genes that are both differentially expressed and methylated.

+The demo is run via

+    python comparing.py dmrs.tsv degs.tsv --make_plots

+It runs in fractions of a second and should create output files `matched_dmrs_degs_same.txt`, `matched_dmrs_degs_opposite.txt`, and `dmrs_v_degs.png`.
+These should agree with the provided files  `matched_dmrs_degs_same_expected.txt`, `matched_dmrs_degs_opposite_expected.txt`, and `dmrs_v_degs_expected.png`, respectively (the image file might differ in binary format but should show the same image).